 If you have previously unsuccessfully taken the NMTCB(RS) Examination, your application will remain on file with the NMTCB.
 Eligible candidates may repeat the examination by reactivating their eligibility with a written request to the NMTCB along with the current processing fee.
-A candidate may take the exam a maximum of two times within a 12 calendar month period.
+A candidate may take the exam a maximum of one (1) time within a 12 calendar month period.
 For re-examination, the eligibility criteria must still be met (current NMTCB, ARRT(N) or CAMRT nuclear medicine certification).
 It may be necessary for you to document that you have completed additional preparation if deemed by the NMTCB to be in the best interest of all concerned.
 Applicants who were determined ineligible to take the examination, but who later meet the current eligibility requirements, may reapply, pay the current processing fee and reactivate their application.

 When reactivating your eligibility, your request should include your current name, the name used on your original application (if changed), NMTCB(RS) file number, address and phone number, and date of last examination in your request.

 TAKING THE EXAMINATION

 - Take your admission letter with you.
 A valid government issued photo ID (driver's license, military ID or passport) with candidate's name as printed on the application must be presented for admission to the test center.
 Candidates without a valid photo ID, or who arrive after the proctor has started instructions will NOT be permitted to enter the test center and will forfeit the entire exam fee.

 - Report to the examination site fifteen (15) minutes before the exam.
 Candidates who arrive late will not be allowed to take the examination.
 Visitors are not allowed in the immediate area of the examination site.

 - You will have three hours and 30 minutes to complete the exam.
 Plan your time carefully.
 You are encouraged to bring a wristwatch.
 The examination consists of 200 total multiple choice questions.